ctkcoding/rss-feed-generator/README.md

 - log missing metadata

 ## acknowledgements
-shoutout to @JustinLaoshi for bailign me out on when I hit js jank that I'm not familiar with
+shoutout to @JustinLaoshi for bailing me out when I hit js jank that I'm not familiar with